 Building Flexibility

-An article on helping children with autism adjust to changes in routine.
+An article with strategies for caregivers on helping autistic children adjust to changes in routine.

 by Leslie Kimmelman, Author of A Little Bit Different, a Little Bit the Same